cyclecycle/visualise-spacy-tree/README.md

 from IPython.display import Image, display display(Image(plot))

-# Override node text using the underscore extension
+# Override node attributes using the underscore extension
 from spacy.tokens import Token Token.set_extension('plot', default={})
 for token in doc: